ivogeorg/ce-learning-progression-007-logic-gates/lesson-and-assignment.md

 ### Section 5: Logic analyzer on the micro:bit (IN PROGRESS)

 #### 1. Study
-- truth table as a definition of a logic function
-- next to each other with 2 inputs: is there an output (function) that is missing?
 - more than two inputs
 - minimization and a glimpse of Karnaugh maps
-- multiplexors are a major element of combinational control ciruits.

 #### 2. Apply
-- write a logic verifier program for the micro:bit
+- write a logic verifier program for the micro:bit (3+1 columns: A, B, gate1, gate2)
 - it should identify and name the logic function of a gate IC or combination
 - drive the multiplexor of the XOR/XNOR gate and verify through operation